8 Tips for Skiing with Kids:

 Be on the lookout for signs of fatigue in your little ones.
 Not only are worn out kids cranky and no fun, they are also prone to falls and injuries.
 Remember that it is okay to stop before the lifts do, and that you are all here to have fun!

-Big Sky offers a full service daycare program with the Lone Peak Playhouse (LPP), right at the base of Big Sky's slopes.
-Relax and enjoy the area while your child plays with other children in a safe and fun environment.
+Big Sky offers a full service daycare program at the Lone Peak Playhouse (LPP), right at the base of Big Sky Resort's slopes.
+Relax and enjoy the day either on the slopes or at the spa while your child plays with other children in a safe and fun environment.
 LPP is a center that operates in conjunction with Big Sky Resort and the Snowsports School.
-LPP is conveniently located in the Snowcrest Lodge, across the hall from the Snowsports School.
+LPP is conveniently located in the Snowcrest Building, across the hall from the Snowsports School.
 Reservations Recommended: (406) 993-2220.